RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 Nunchuk.Z = BTN_Z
 EOF
 ```
-If you want your WiiMotes giving a connection status, just add an additional line to your `mywminput` file:
+If you want your WiiMotes giving a connection status, just add a line to your `mywminput` file:
 ```shell
 Plugin.led.Led1 = 1
 #Plugin.led.Led2 = 1